mrpeel/opensesame/README.md

 The steps to generate a password are:

-1. Set the complexity requirements (upper case, lower case, number, symbol) and select character set for the password
+1. Set the complexity requirements (upper case, lower case, number, symbol) and select character set for the password.
-2. Use PBKDF2 on the pass phrase with user name (First name + Family Name) as the salt to generate a key
+2. Use PBKDF2 on the pass phrase with user name as the salt to generate a key.
-3. Join User name, Domain name, Version and Security question (if present) together and use the key to execute HMAC256 which produces an array of numbers
+3. Join user name, domain name, password version and (if present) security question together and execute HMAC256 on it using the key generated in step 2.
+This returns as an array of numbers.
-4. Work through the array using each value to select a character from the available character set
+4. Work through the array using each value to select a character from the available character set.
-5. Use the first element of the array to select a starting point to check for requried types (upper, lower, number symbol)
+5. Use the first element of the array to select a starting character to check for required types (upper, lower, number symbol).
-6. From the starting point check that each required character type (upper / lower / number / symbol) exists in the password.
-If the character type doesn't exist at that point, select the next character a reduced charcter set to ensure it will be the required type.
+6. From the starting character check that each required character type (upper / lower / number / symbol) exists in the password.
+If the character type hasn't already been selected, choose the next character from the specific character set required (upper / lower / number / symbol).
-7. The generated password is returned as a string
+7. The generated password is returned as a string.

 ## Libraries used
 * Material Design Lite

-Polyfills:
+Polyfills loaded as required:
 * CryptoJS (aes.js)
 * CryptoJS (pbkdf2.js)
 * CryptoJS (hmac-sha256.js)